 - E. HIV-2

 - F. Human herpesvirus 6

 - G. Influenza virus

 - II.
+Respiratory pathogen panels with 12 or more targets are considered not medically necessary.

+- III.
 The use of nucleic acid testing is considered investigational for the following (see Policy Guidelines):

 - A. Testing with quantification or semi-quantification for microorganisms that are not included in the list of microorganisms for which probes with or without quantification are considered medically necessary (see Criterion I above)

 - B. Central nervous system pathogen panels

 - C. Urinary tract infection pathogen panels

 - D. Pathogen panels for surgical or chronic wounds

-- E. Respiratory pathogen panels with 12 or more targets

-- F. Nucleic acid testing for the Hepatitis G virus
+- E. Nucleic acid testing for the Hepatitis G virus

-- G. Oral HPV testing
+- F. Oral HPV testing